 Want to help new patients discover your optometry practice and increase engagement on your social media channels?
 Take a look at our social media tips for eye care practices below.

-1. Use Success Stories
+2. Use Patient Success Stories and Testimonials

-2. Create Infographics
+4. Create Colorful Infographics

 Infographics help you tell a complex story in a simple way.
 These visuals allow patients to better understand how your practice serves their vision needs.
 Infographics help explain complicated vision conditions or procedures in a way that patients can easily comprehend.

 People are visual creatures.
-Infographics draw your social followers in and educate them in the process, providing necessary information for making informed decisions about their vision health.
+Infographics draw your social media followers in and educate them in the process, providing necessary information for making informed decisions about their vision health.

-Make sure to include your optometry practice’s name, logo, and contact info in the infographic.
+Include your optometry practice’s name, logo, and contact info in the infographic.
 When your branded infographic is shared online, you’ll get more exposure that drives potential patients back to your website or social media page.

-3. Promote a Frame of the Week
+5. Promote a Frame of the Week

 Use appropriate hashtags for each channel as well.
-You could simply use #frameoftheweek on your social media posts or come up with a few of your own hashtags related to your frame of the week post.
+You could use #frameoftheweek on your social media posts or come up with a few of your own hashtags related to your frame of the week post.

-4. Add Patient FAQs
+6. Add Patient FAQs or How-tos

-Adding an FAQ section to your social media pages helps patients find the information they need quickly and easily.
+Adding an FAQ or How-to section to your social media pages helps patients find the information they need quickly and easily.
 Whether they want to know more about what to expect during a routine eye exam or how long the recovery period is for more involved procedures, you’ll have the answers they’re looking for.

 Humor is one of the best ways to grow your practice because people like doing business with people they like and trust.
 Make your humor relatable by doing things like recreating popular memes with an eye care focus or posting optometry-related jokes.
 Or you could go with a funny eye care comic or cartoon.

 There are dozens of examples available to you with a simple Google search.
 Be sure to check if you need permission to use the comic or cartoon, and always credit the original artist or creator to avoid copyright infringement.

-6. Use a Compelling Call to Action
+10. Use a Compelling Call to Action

-Craft a compelling call to action (CTA) for every single post—even the humorous content we just mentioned.
+Craft a CTA for every post—even the humorous content we just mentioned.
 Always help your audience take a specific action, whether that CTA is making an appointment through your website or calling to use a discount on contact lenses during a certain promotional time period.

 By guiding your audience to perform specific actions through your social media posts, you’ll start to see increased results for engagement, appointments, and eventually revenue for your practice.

-7. Use Paid Advertising
+11. Use Paid Social Media Advertising

 Organic content is a great start.
 Combining consistent organic social media posts with paid advertising helps your practice reach more patients efficiently.

 Consider setting aside a modest social media ad budget.
-Once you have your budget established, start boosting or advertising your most popular posts on your social media pages since you know this content performed well for you in the past.
+Once you have your budget established, start advertising your most popular posts on your social media pages since you know this content performed well for you in the past.